Skynetiks/starvision-web/DEPLOYMENT.md

 1. Check the logs first
 2. Verify environment variables
 3. Ensure all prerequisites are met
-4. Check AWS EC2 instance status
+4. Check Docker container status

 ---

-**Note**: This deployment guide assumes a basic setup.
+**Note**: This deployment guide provides a streamlined approach.
 For production environments, consider additional security measures, monitoring, and backup strategies.